Klipper3d/klipper/docs/Using_PWM_Tools.md

 ## How does it work?
-With re-purposing the printhead's fan pwm output, you can control lasers or spindles.
+With re-purposing the printhead's fan PWM output, you can control lasers or spindles.
 This is useful if you use switchable print heads, for example the E3D toolchanger or a DIY solution.